PhysicalBit7/notes/docs/OOP/33_Heaps_and_Heapsort.md

 ## The _Heap Property_

-The .term[heap property], for any node in a tree, states:
+The heap property], for any node in a tree, states:

 * A node with no children satisfies the heap property.
 * A node with one or more children satisfies the heap property if and only if: